ShanthiKarunakaran/Udacity-P3/README.md

 Once the Start Game button is pressed, enemies appear across the canvas and the timer is set(to a countdown of 30secs).
 Start moving the player up/down/left/right using the arrow keys in your keyboard.
 Control the player's movement such that it doesn't collide with the Enemies while the player is being moved in any direction.

+Game starting steps:
+1) Click the "Start Game" button.
+2) Start moving the player up/down/left/right using the arrow keys in your keyboard.
+3) Try to reach the top water tile without colliding with the bugs all within the 30 sec. timer limit

 Scoring Rules:
 If the player reaches the water without any collision with the bugs(enemies):